ChabbyTMD/ciml-summer-institute-2026/1.2_accounts_login_environment_expanse_portal/exercises/check-default-shell.md

 [mkandes@login01 ~]$
 ```

-Do you have a BASH shell?
+Do you have a `bash` shell?
 If not, please let us know in the Slack channel.